b-adiguzel44/Smart-Door-Window-Management/README.md

 # Smart-Door-Window-Management
 An IoT project for interaction with doors/windows via NodeMCU ESP8266 using Firebase Real-Time Database

+Difficulty : Beginner

+Prerequisites :
+- Basic knowledge of Programming and Algorithm

 What Hardwares I've used are shown below :
 - NodeMCU ESP8266 V3
 - HC SR04 Ultrasonic Distance Sensor